Natural Alternative Therapies

 Portable Air Purifier

-This is especially important for those of us with seasonal allergies, asthma, and general respiratory problems.
+A portable air purifier is especially important for those of us with seasonal allergies, asthma, and general respiratory problems.

 The best place to put a HEPA air filter is in your bedroom since that’s the room you use most (at least 7 hours of healthy sleeping, I hope).
+However, its portability allows you to drag it around with you to any room in the house.

 My HEPA Filter

-Honeywell 50250-S True HEPA Air Purifier
+Honeywell 50250-S True HEPA Air Purifier – view on Amazon

 A HEPA air purifier can reduce dust mites, mold spores, tobacco smoke, pollen, animal hair and dander, bacteria and viruses and more.

-It hardly makes any noise, it actually a relaxing white noise which helps me fall asleep at night.
+It hardly makes any noise, it actually a relaxing white noise that helps me fall asleep at night.
 The Honeywell HEPA filter which I have covers rooms up to 390 square feet in size.

 Eliminate Mold